Leroymilo/FurnitureFramework/doc/Furniture.md

 This is the path, **relative to your mod's directory**, to the sprite-sheet to use for this Furniture.
 All sprites used in drawing your Furniture in the game (all rotations and layers) have to be in the same sprite-sheet.
 It is possible to use the same sprite-sheet for multiple Furniture.
 <span style="color:red">It is **strongly** recommended to align all sprites on a 16x16 pixel grid</span>, because every game tile is 16x16 pixels large, not doing so will cause a lot of issues down the line.

+Note: In this field and any other image path, you can access files from the games assets by starting the path with "Content/", or assets from the Furniture Framework by starting with "FF/".

 ### Source Rect